-Families who live in Public Housing are eligible for the hardship exception to minimum rent if they meet at least one of the following criteria.
+Participants in the housing choice voucher program are eligible for the hardship exception to minimum rent if they meet at least one of the following criteria:

 - The family has lost eligibility for or is awaiting an eligibility determination for a federal, state, or local assistance program.
 A hardship will be considered to exist only if the loss of eligibility has an impact on the family's ability to pay the minimum rent.
-For a family waiting for a determination of eligibility, the hardship period will end as of the first of the month following (1) implementation of assistance, if approved, or (2) the decision to deny assistance.
+For a family waiting for a determination of eligibility, the hardship period will end as of the first of the month following: (1) implementation of assistance, if approved; or (2) the decision to deny assistance.
 A family whose request for assistance is denied may request a hardship exemption based upon one of the other allowable hardship circumstances.
-To make a claim under this hardship exemption, the family must provide GHA with proof of application for assistance, or termination of assistance.
-The proof would be provided by the agency responsible for granting assistance or terminating assistance. - If the family would be evicted because it is unable to pay the minimum rent: For a family to qualify under this provision, the cause of the potential eviction must be the family's failure to pay rent or resident-paid utilities.
-The family must be able to document inability to pay the minimum rent at the time of the request - If Family income has decreased because of changed family circumstances, including the loss of employment: To make a claim under this criteria the loss of employment must not be the result of failure to meet employment requirements by the resident or resident.
-Changed circumstance as defined in this section includes, but is not limited to: - Reduction in work hours - o Reduction in pay rate - o Reduction in work force - If a death has occurred in the family: In order to qualify under this provision, a family must describe how the death has created a financial hardship (e.g., because of funeral-related expenses or the loss of the family member's income).
-The deceased family member must be an income producing member of the household, which contribute to the 30% of income used to calculate the residents rent.
+To make a claim under this hardship exemption, the family must provide GHA with proof of application for assistance, or termination of assistance or terminating assistance. - The family would be evicted because it is unable to pay the minimum rent.
+For a family to qualify under this provision, the cause of the potential eviction must be the family's failure to pay rent or family -paid utilities.
+The family must be able to document inability to pay the minimum rent at the time of the request. - The family household income has decreased because of changed family circumstances, including the loss of employment.
+To make a claim under these criteria the loss of employment must not be the result of failure to meet employment requirements by the family.
+Changed circumstance as defined in this section includes, but is not limited to: - Reduction in work hours - Reduction in pay rate - Reduction in work force - If a death has occurred in the family.
+In order to qualify under this provision, a family must describe how the death has created a financial hardship (e.g., because of funeral-related expenses or the loss of the family member's income).
+The deceased family member must be an income producing member of the household, which contribute to the 30% of income used to calculate the family rent.

-To make a claim under these provisions the resident or resident must submit a request, in writing, to the GHA office.
-The resident must provide documentation to support the request for a hardship exemption.
+To make a claim under these provisions the applicant or family must submit a request, in writing, to the GHA office.
+The applicant/ family must provide documentation to support the request for a hardship exemption.

-- The GHA will make the determination of hardship within 30 calendar days. - The GHA will require the family to repay the suspended amount within 30 calendar days of the GHA's notice that a hardship exemption has not been granted. - The GHA may enter into a repayment agreement in accordance with the GHA's repayment agreement policy.

-• If the GHA determines that a qualifying financial hardship is temporary, the GHA will reinstate the minimum rent from the beginning of the first of the month following the date of the family's request for a hardship exemption.
+- The GHA will make the determination of hardship within 30 calendar days. - The GHA will require the family to repay the suspended amount within 30 calendar days of the GHA's notice that a hardship exemption has not been granted.
+The GHA will enter into a repayment agreement in accordance with the GHA's repayment agreement policy. - If the GHA determines that a qualifying financial hardship is temporary, the GHA will reinstate the minimum rent from the beginning of the first of the month following the date of the family's request for a hardship exemption.